stefanolaru/diffhub/README.md

 Includes a CloudFormation template that

 -   creates a DynamoDB table to store logs (with TTL)
--   creates a IAM User with a policy to write DynamoDB & SES (to be used for alerts)
+-   creates a IAM User with a policy to write DynamoDB, SNS & SES (to be used for alerts)
+-   creates a SNS Topic to receive failures

 The Serverless framework creates a Lambda function that attempts to load the configured websites.